The Mark of Zorro chapter 20 Don Diego shows interest

 The threatened rain did not come that day, nor that night, and the following morning found the sun shining brightly, and the sky blue, and the scent of blossoms in the air.

-Soon after the morning meal, the Pulido carreta was driven to the front of the house by Don Diego’s servants, and and his wife and daughter prepared to depart for their own .
+Soon after the morning meal, the carreta was driven to the front of the house by Don Diego’s servants, and and his wife and daughter prepared to depart for their own .

 “It desolates me,” said at the door, “that there can be no match between the and myself.
 What shall I say to my father?”